nicolaspearson/android.favicoin/README.md

 1. Navigate into the cloned folder `cd android.favicoin`
 2. Open the project in Android Studio / Run `./gradlew clean build`

+## Contribution Guidelines:

+I welcome and encourage all pull requests.
+It usually will take me within 24-48 hours to respond to any issue or request.

+### Pull Requests

+Here are some basic rules to follow to ensure timely addition of your request:

+  1. Match coding style (braces, spacing, etc.) This is best achieved using `CMD`+`Option`+`L` (Reformat code) on Mac (not sure for Windows) with Android Studio defaults.
+  2. If its a feature, bugfix, or anything please only change code to what you specify.
+  3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
+  4. Pull requests _must_ be made against `develop` branch.
+Any other branch (unless specified by the maintainers) will get rejected.
+  5. Check for existing [issues](https://github.com/nisrulz/screenshott/issues) first, before filing an issue.

 ## 3rd party libraries used:

 * [Caligraphy](https://github.com/chrisjenx/Calligraphy)